metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_object_store_v1_manifest.md

 - `annotations` (Map of String) The annotations-related configuration to add/set on each Pod related object.
 - `ca_bundle_ref` (String) The name of the secret that stores custom ca-bundle with root and intermediate certificates.
 - `dashboard_enabled` (Boolean) Whether rgw dashboard is enabled for the rgw daemon.
 If not set, the rgw dashboard will be enabled.
-- `disable_multisite_sync_traffic` (Boolean) DisableMultisiteSyncTraffic, when true, prevents this object store's gateways from transmitting multisite replication data.
-Note that this value does not affect whether gateways receive multisite replication traffic: see ObjectZone.spec.customEndpoints for that.
-If false or unset, this object store's gateways will be able to transmit multisite replication data.
+- `disable_multisite_sync_traffic` (Boolean) DisableMultisiteSyncTraffic, when true, prevents this object store's gateways fromtransmitting multisite replication data.
+Note that this value does not affect whethergateways receive multisite replication traffic: see ObjectZone.spec.customEndpoints for that.If false or unset, this object store's gateways will be able to transmit multisitereplication data.
 - `external_rgw_endpoints` (Attributes List) ExternalRgwEndpoints points to external RGW endpoint(s).
-Multiple endpoints can be given, but for stability of ObjectBucketClaims, we highly recommend that users give only a single external RGW endpoint that is a load balancer that sends requests to the multiple RGWs. (see [below for nested schema](#nestedatt--spec--gateway--external_rgw_endpoints))
+Multiple endpoints can be given, butfor stability of ObjectBucketClaims, we highly recommend that users give only a singleexternal RGW endpoint that is a load balancer that sends requests to the multiple RGWs. (see [below for nested schema](#nestedatt--spec--gateway--external_rgw_endpoints))
 - `host_network` (Boolean) Whether host networking is enabled for the rgw daemon.
 If not set, the network settings from the cluster CR will be applied.
 - `instances` (Number) The number of pods in the rgw replicaset.
 - `labels` (Map of String) The labels-related configuration to add/set on each Pod related object.